 Data & Insights

-The Selwyn Business Survey is a pulse check of Selwyn Businesses.
+The Selwyn Business Survey is a biannual pulse check of Selwyn Businesses undertaken in February and August.
 It provides a barometer measure of how businesses are doing in Selwyn, and their outlook for the next six months.

 Economic impact of COVID-19 on Selwyn district – September 2020

 Selwyn’s economy has been less badly affected by the COVID-19 pandemic than initially expected.

 Economic analysts Infometrics have prepared a second comprehensive overview of the anticipated economic impacts of the COVID-19 pandemic for the Selwyn district.

 Download the full report Economic impact of COVID-19 on Selwyn district [PDF, 494 KB]

 It includes figures detailing the impact to the Selwyn economy over the quarter ending June 2020 - including the Level 4 lockdown period - compared to the quarter ending September 2020, forecast changes to economic activity, employment and other key indicators to March 2022, forecasts for the housing market and reflections on the wider economic recovery across New Zealand.